Hirauki/Hirauki-Thermal/README.md

 <a/>

 ## **📫 Contacts**
-<a>**Please Contact me on Telegram for a quick response** [Hirauki](https://t.me/hirauki)
+<a>**Please Contact me on Telegram for a any report about this project** [Hirauki Disscussion](https://t.me/higanediscussion)
 <img align="left" width="100" src="https://github.com/user-attachments/assets/d34d2262-b22f-4ffd-8a3f-42ffcc2c1dcf">
-If you didn't get response by me, so don't worry.
-I'll try to reply your response.
+If you didn't get response by me, Tag me once per time, and i'll response it.
 </a>

 # 💳 Open Donate